 - Getting rid of food scraps

 - Controlling the acid that might cause tooth decay

 However, gums with added sugar may cause cavities.
 Minimize the amount of sugary gum your child consumes or simply offer them sugar-free gum.

 Take them to the dentist regularly

-According to Mayo Clinic, routine dental examinations, which include teeth cleaning and risk assessment, can preserve your child’s oral health.
+Routine dental examinations, which include teeth cleaning and risk assessment, can preserve your child’s oral health.
 This allows the dentist to detect early abnormalities with your child’s teeth.
 Pediatric dentists and hygienists are experts in caring for children’s teeth.
 If you notice any of the following symptoms, please contact your dentist straight away: